Celebrating Chinese research in engineering

 As well as improving our understanding of disease, engineering provides new materials for medical devices.
 Ceramic materials are used for hip and knee replacements but they often squeak uncomfortably, they are brittle and there is a risk of fracture.
 A protective film made of diamond-like carbon that can help avoid these problems.
 In collaboration with Australian, Canadian and Malaysian scientists, researchers at Tianjin University of Technology in China have analyzed the film, showing in their Biotribology paper that the coating provides good wear resistance and reduces friction, potentially making it suitable for use in joint replacements.

-You can read about this and more in our collection of articles celebrating Chinese research, free to access until the end of May 2017.
+You can read about this and more in our collection of articles celebrating Chinese research, free to access until 30th June 2017.

 Special article collection: China